Rainy Day Activities for 1 Year Olds

 - Build a fort or tent.
 One of my best childhood memories was my siblings and I turning our parents’ bedroom into a fort, using blankets and tying them with string.
 You can do the same with something as simple as placing a blanket over two chairs.
 Up the ante by putting small toys inside the tent for your 1 year old to play with.

 - Play dress up.
-Establish a dress up box, and toss imaginary clothing and costumes inside.
-Masks, hats, and an old Halloween costume can be a fun way to entertain him.
+Establish a dress up box and toss imaginary clothing and costumes inside.
+Masks, hats, and old Halloween costumes can be a fun way to entertain him.

-- Give your toddler a large cardboard box.
+- Play with a large cardboard box.
 Turn it into a fort, a boat, a car… you name it.
 Have him put little toys inside and pretend it’s a room.
 Later, you can flatten the box and turn it into a blank canvas.
 Once flattened, it can even work well as a dance floor (especially if he’s barefoot—he’ll love the pitter patter sound his feet make).

 - Play in a pretend kitchen.
 Do you have a mini kitchen for him to play in?
 Bring out his kitchen toys (or even better, give him real kitchen tools like measuring cups and small chopping boards) to play with.